cpfaff/rbefdata_paper/paper/rbefdata.md

 `BEFdata` portal as flexible as possible and to give the researchers the freedom of choice this could be one of the future features to be integrated.

+### rbefdata makes metadata available within the R environment

+.  `rbefdata` is innovative in that it provides data together with metadata in the R environment.

+### keeping workflow scripts close to the data: Provenance

 While well described data helps a lot in understanding datasets and on deciding upon the relevance and applicability of data for a certain analysis there is still lots of manual intervention necessary to prepare the data for analysis (cite Karin and me? or xxx).
 It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
 This preparatory steps not only are time and labour intensive but also potentially error prone, especially as the complexity of the analyses increases.
+Provenance and the advantage of keeping scripts (workflows) close to the data.

+Clarify: controlled vocabulary - thesaurus - ontology.
+Controlled vocabulary for finding and sorting, ontology for automatic reasoning.

+*** Semantics for searching and sorting

+We decided not to develop functionality to develop nested controlled vocabularies within BEFdata.
+This decision was based on the fact that there are already sophisticated frameworks and software to develop and maintain vocabularies.
+Linking to external vocabularies has the additional advantage that several data repositories can simultaneously use the same thesaurus for tagging their data.
+This keeps single repositories small and coherent without loosing the potential to link them to other repositories (linked data, citations for linked data).

+*** Semantics for automated reasoning

+This is a separate argument, and we do not touch it in the results: automatic merging should be only in the discussion:

+but also could be used in the process of integrating the data for analysis.

+Additionally it can be error prone especially if analyses get more complex and require the expertise of more than one research domain.

 Ontologies, as formal representations of knowledge, potentially offer a sophisticated tool to deal with that step of data preparation (e.g michener et al 2012).